- by Daniel

-Obviously a tennis ball isn't ideal to use in the water.
+Obviously a tennis ball isn't going to be ideal to use in the water.

-A better option to go for would be a rubber ball or a dogs toy ball that will be more suited for this.
+So a better option to go for would be a rubber ball or a dogs toy ball.

 While having a professional masseuse is obviously the best option, even they will take time to work out exactly what works for you and what you need to help your pain.

 So it usually takes a few sessions before they really begin to hit the right spots.

 And when you're paying top whack for your massages this can really eat into your budget.

 So another option would be to train your partner up to give you the right kind of massage instead.

 As there are tons of 'how to' videos on YouTube that walk you through the massage process and how to apply the techniques involved.

 And you can guide your partner to really focus on the areas that need releasing and let them know if they are doing it right.